maxh1231/travel-agent/README.md

 ## Description

-An app for to help users plan their upcoming trips by providing hotel and weather information in a given area.
+An app to help users plan their upcoming trips by providing hotel and weather information in a given area.

 ## Technologies used